claudioperez/jardin/README.md

 <h1><img src="main.svg" alt="" width=75></img>jardín</h1>

-A C/C++ library and command line utility for recursively generating variations of JSON structures.
+A C/C++ library and command line utility for recursively generating variations of JSON structures and schemas.

 -----

-Jardín recursively walks a given JSON structure and generates an array of all possible variations.
+Jardín recursively walks a given JSON structure or schema and generates an array of all possible variations.
+This tool was developed to help generate test beds for validation and verification of programs that are configured using JSON files.

     $ jardin --help